effie-ms/eeflows/README.md

 This stops all running containers and removes containers, networks, volumes and images created by `up`.

+### Using a different configuration file

+By default docker-compose uses the `docker-compose.yml` file in the current directory.
+To use other configuration files, e.g. production configuration, specify the file to use with the `-f` flag.

+    docker-compose -f docker-compose.production.yml up

 ## Running Django commands in Docker

     docker-compose run django python manage.py <command>